 Sephiroth gently squeezed little hands, peering down in concern.
 His long silver forelocks brushed her face as the Cetra still shaking blinked up.
 “Aeris…sweet one, I’m not going to hurt you.
 No one will ever again.”
 The pulsing light from Mako’s depths held grief as he stared down.
 His sigh tried to tame the wrath within for what she had endured.
 “I’m going to take your measurements, Aeris.
 You won’t be hurt or abused.”

 He recalled they’d recorded her height at the doctor’s and her pitiful weight as well.
 The former was simple.
 They’d asked her to lay down upon the paper-laced table.
 A tape was placed from her crown to her toes, and the minute inches taken.
 As for the other, that took calculation, a subtraction from him holding her.
 Aeris couldn’t stand for either of them, and that had creased Sephiroth’s brow.
 More tests had revealed one definite culprit, and she’d whimpered and hidden her face.
+It proved too much for curative spells even with dual wielding.
+Pain could be eased, but flesh had to mend only in its time.
 The general’s task was once more to sooth, as he’d promised her safety and care.
 Hiding the wrath that cold fired Mako for what this pale rose had endured.

 “Are you able to stand for just a few moments?
 You can lean on me if you wish.”

 “I’ll…try, great master.
 Please don’t be angry…don’t be angry if I fall.”

 “I can’t be angry with you, Aeris, and I won’t let you fall.”

 “I’m so weak, great master.”